jackcrosbie/p4-restuarant-project/README.md

 ## Credit

 All the code used is entirely original and written by me.
-However I drew on resources such as Stack Overflow to fix various bugs and issues i encountered.
+However I drew on resources such as Stack Overflow, django.docs, tutor support and Slack to fix various bugs and issues i encountered.

 ### Acknowledgements

+As always I want to thank my mentor, Daisy McGirr for her fantastic advice, support and feedback throughout this project and beyond.
+I would also like to thank my peer Daisy Gunn for always being helpful, full of advice and willing to listen.